MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 causing a current spike from the 12 V supply to ground through Q2 and Q1 or through Q4 and Q3.
 In practice it seems that this is not a problem, probably because the Gate signals switch fast enough.

-The following circuit works fine with a supply from 6 V to 12 V, and can drive 2 A through the load (but be careful when testing it on a breadboard because a maximum current of 1 A is recommended on a breadboard).
-The 10k resistors of the previous design were changed to 220 $\Omega$ resistors because smaller resistors were required to handle higher PWM frequency signals.
-This circuit works fine with a PWM signal with frequency as high as 20 kHz.
-It can also handle Drive Signals straight from a micro-processor since levels of 3.3 V and 0 V will turn the BJT transistors on or off.

 We shall return to level adjusters in the next chapter, but they are required between the drive signals and the H-bridges if the drive